akirjavainen/markisol/README.md

 There are many reasons to control window shades from a program.
 For starters, automating them from Arduino/Raspberry Pi (scheduling, based on outside temperature and/or sunlight, based on home alarm Home/Away mode etc.) and voice commands from Alexa via TRIGGERcmd.
 I also control them remotely via SSH & HTTPS and wrote a PHP script for Raspberry Pi.

-Markisol products have been sold by IKEA, so this protocol may or may not work with other products.
-Unless I'm completely mistaken, each remote has its unique ID.
+Markisol products have been sold by IKEA and also under the name Feelstyle, so this protocol may or may not work with other products.
+Unless I'm completely mistaken, each remote has its unique (or nearly unique) ID.
 However, I've included the pairing commands from my remotes, so you can simply pair them to your shades and take advantage of them directly:

 1. Set the shade into pairing mode by holding down its red P button until it shakes twice ("TA-TA").
 2. Send the pairing command from this code, eg. "sendMarkisolCommand(SHADE_PAIR_1);", which will shake the shade twice ("TA-TA").